J-Mojica/Small-World/README.md

 If a path does not exist it will then print "No connection."

 If the user inputs -1 as the destination then the program will perform breadth-first search to determine the component of the graph that is connected to the source vertex.
-It then prints tha number of vertices that are part of this connected component and the user has the option to print said compoinent.
+It then prints the number of vertices that are part of this connected component and the user has the option to print said compoinent.

 If the user inputs 0 as the source and destination then the program ends.